willtheorangeguy/Python-Logo-Widgets/README.md

 * Built-in samples.
 * Cross platform.

-## Key Features

-* Easily input distance of a run.
-* Input distance can be in marathons, half-marathons, miles, feet, kilometers and meters.
-* Easily input run time.
-* Displays speeds in meters per second and kilometers per hour.
-* Cross platform.

 ## Download

 You can **[download](https://github.com/willtheorangeguy/Python-Logo-Widgets/releases/latest) the source code** to run the scripts from the command line on Windows, macOS and Linux. **This will require [Python](https://www.python.org/downloads/).**